Flashbond/Transport-Fever-2-Zoom-Out-Limit-Patch/README.md

 ## What does it do ##
 The patch modifies the game's executable directly.
 A *.bak* backup is created before the patched executable is written.

+The script automatically locates TransportFever2.exe and performs the required checks before modifying it.

 ## How to use ##
 **Close Transport Fever 2 before running the patch.**
 ### Option 1 - Run the PowerShell script ###